 - Can be applied at planting and mid-season

-- Can be blending with plant protection liquids
+- Can be blended with plant protection liquids

 We recommend using both kinds of fertilizers.
 They both have their uses and benefits.
 It is important to research fertilization of your specific plants and to always follow the instructions on the package.